-Legendary, genre-bending rocker Prince died today at the age of 57.
-In addition to being a musical pioneer, the Minneapolis native dabbled in filmmaking, most successfully with 1984's Purple Rain.
-While most people know about the singer’s infamous name change, here are 10 things you might not have known about the artist formerly known as The Artist Formerly Known as Prince.
+Prince Rogers Nelson was born in Minneapolis, Minnesota, on June 7, 1958.
+In addition to being a musical pioneer, he dabbled in filmmaking, most successfully with 1984's Purple Rain.
+While most people know about the singer’s famous name change, here are 10 things you might not have known about the artist formerly known as The Artist Formerly Known as Prince.

-Born to two musical parents on June 7, 1958, Prince Rogers Nelson was named after his father's jazz combo.
+Born to two musical parents, Prince Rogers Nelson was named after his father's jazz combo.

-Baptized in 2001, Prince was a devout Jehovah's Witness; he even went door-to-door.
+Prince, who was baptized in 2001, was a devout Jehovah's Witness who even went door-to-door.
 In October 2003, a woman in Eden Prairie, Minnesota opened her door to discover the famously shy artist and his bassist, former Sly and the Family Stone member Larry Graham, standing in front of her home.
 "My first thought is ‘Cool, cool, cool.
 He wants to use my house for a set.
 I’m glad!
 Demolish the whole thing!
 Start over!,'" the woman told The Star Tribune.
 "Then they start in on this Jehovah’s Witnesses stuff.
 I said, ‘You know what?
 You’ve walked into a Jewish household, and this is not something I’m interested in.’
 He says, 'Can I just finish?'
 Then the other guy, Larry Graham, gets out his little Bible and starts reading scriptures about being Jewish and the land of Israel."

 In addition to penning several hundred songs for himself, Prince also composed music for other artists, including "Manic Monday" for the Bangles, "I Feel For You" for Chaka Khan, and "Nothing Compares 2 U" for Sinéad O'Connor.